Math Goodies

-The theme for Math Awareness Month 2009 is Mathematics and Climate.
-Scientists use mathematics to better understand oceans, the atmosphere, and polar ice caps.
-We invite you to explore the web to answer these questions:
+Scientists use mathematics to better understand oceans, the atmosphere and polar ice caps.
+We invite you to explore the web to answer the questions to learn about math and climate:

-First you will learn about climate change and global warming through web explorations.
+First, you will learn about climate change and global warming through web explorations.
 You will then explore sites with data to see how climate change and global warming are monitored.
-Next, you will then learn how humans impact on global warming, and what you can do to stop it.
+Next, you will then learn how humans affect global warming and what you can do to stop it.
 Lastly, you will apply your knowledge by solving related math problems.
-These tasks will require a computer, access to the web, and paper and pencil.
+These tasks will require a computer, access to the web and paper and pencil.

 Process Part I: Learn About Climate Change and Global Warming